ybda/digital_lib/README.md

 # digital_lib
 Extremely lightweight, user-friendly, nice and simple shell program for playing with a SQLite3 database using primary and foreign keys.
-The main goal of the project is to demonstrate working with SQLite3 in C++.
 This project serves as a practical demonstration of SQLite3 usage in C++.